Andre601/GitHub-Markdown/docs/github/general.md

 ### Tasks
 This is a GitHub exclusive feature, where you can make checklists using `- [ ]` as format.
-The "check" an entry, will you only need to replace the space in between the brackets with an x.
+To "check" an entry, will you only need to replace the space in between the brackets with an x.

 Note that MkDocs doesn't provide such a system by default, so we use PyMdown's Tasklist extension to simulate a similar behaviour.